privacera/paig/backend/paig/README.md

 - [Logging](#logging)

 ## Technology Stack <a name="technology-stack"></a>
+PAIG provides a platform for AI governance.
+It allows users to governance and audits the data on one platform.
-PAIG is a web based application.
-It uses the following technologies:
+<br>PAIG uses the following technologies:
 * **Web Application Framework:** ReactJS
 * **Backend:** FastAPI (Python)
 * **Database:** Relational Database (default sqlite)